A Day at the Ballet

 I’m already shaking, and we haven’t left Queens yet.

-As we approach the Midtown tunnel, the city looks grand - the UN building along the water, the Chrysler Building with its fan shaped façade gleaming in the sun, the twin towers off in the distance.
+As we approach the Midtown tunnel, the city looks grand - the UN buildings along the water, the Chrysler Building with its fan shaped façade gleaming in the sun, the twin towers far off in the distance.

 Out of the tunnel, we pull a hard right and a left and go careening onto 1st Ave.

-Jim scatters horn blasts as we fly past the cross streets, hurtling up the Avenue, grumbling and cursing and laughing.
+Jim scatters horn blasts as we fly past the cross streets, hurtling up the Ave., grumbling and cursing and laughing.

 Along about 48th St, we sideswipe a cab.

 Jim and the cab driver are out at once.
-Around us, 1st Ave. traffic is whizzing by.
+All around us, 1st Ave. traffic is whizzing by.

 The cab driver’s eyes dart around nervously.
 We can tell right away; he can't speak much English.

-No one says anything while he eyes his side door and glances at the man.
+No one says anything, while Jim eyes his side door and glances at the man.

-“It looks OK from my end,” he offers a shrug.
+"It looks OK from my end,” he offers the man a shrug.

 “In the hands of a maniac,” I think.
 “I didn’t realize we needed a tank flying down 1st Ave, to get to the City Ballet.”

-“I know a good parking spot” Jim says with confidence, as he steers with one hand and reaches across to check the glove compartment.
+“I know a good parking spot” Jim says as he steers with one hand and reaches across to check the glove compartment.

 “But you've got to be careful.
 The last time I parked on Amsterdam Avenue, they stole the car.”

-The car sputters and collapses to a halt, exhausted by the ride.
+The car sputters and collapses in a heap, exhausted by the ride.
 I take a deep breath.

 “Make sure we lock the doors” Jim says, as if it will make a difference.

 We enter Lincoln Center Plaza from the West Side.
-In front of us, the central fountain is spraying great gasps of water that cut the sunlight, on this beautiful sunny day.
-The hiss is quietly reassuring-single people are having lunch, couples holding hands, a stray pigeon flaps up from the sidewalk.
-We turn and face the great glass facade of the Metropolitan Opera House.
-Through the cathedral like windows, we can see the two Mark Chagall murals.
+In front of us, the central fountain is spraying great gasps of water that cut the sunlight on this beautiful summery day.
+The hiss is quietly reassuring-single people are having lunch, couples meandering, holding hands, a stray pigeon flaps up from the sidewalk.
+We turn and face the great glass façade of the Metropolitan Opera.
+Through the cathedral-like windows, we can see the two Mark Chagall murals.

 “Chagall,” Jim smiles in satisfaction.
 “Beautiful.
 What a genius.”

-He eyes the gathering crowd, and spots his man- mid 30s, crooked glasses, short blonde hair, looking alarmed.
-Jim smiles, motioning with the flick of his eyebrows.
+He eyes the gathering crowd, and spots his man- mid 30s, short blonde hair, crooked glasses, looking uneasy.
+Jim smiles, motioning with a flick of his eyebrows.

 “Looking for two tickets” he calls, just loud enough to be heard.

-“I have two tickets” the man answers unsteadily.
-“They are very good seats.”
+"I have two tickets” the man answers, a nervous tremor in his voice.
+"They are very good seats.”

-Jim grabs the tickets and holds them up, as if he's inspecting them for a watermark.
+Jim takes the tickets and holds them up to the sunlight, like he's inspecting them for a watermark.

 “I don't know.
 How much do you want for them?”